 Meat

-Beef chuck can be cut into thick 1 1/2 to 2-inch chunks.
+Beef chuck can be cut into thick 1 ½ to 2-inch chunks.
 And trim off as much fat as you can.
-Short ribs will need to be pressure cooked on high pressure for 40 minutes.
+You can also use beef short ribs.

 I’ve tried many different brands of rendang curry paste: Tean’s Gourmet, Indofoods, and Bamboe are the best.
-My family felt that Tean’s is by far the tastiest, but it’s also the spiciest!
+My family feels that Tean’s is by far the tastiest, but it’s also extremely spicy!

 The Tean’s paste is a Malaysian-style spice mix and I think that’s why I like it better, due to the Indian influence in Malaysian recipes.